Admission Guidelines for New Freshman

 - Successfully completed 17 college preparatory units

-- Top 65 percent of their graduating class AND have an ACT composite score of 18 (870 SAT) or higher
+- Top 65 percent of their graduating class AND have a minimum composite score of 18 ACT or 970 SAT

 - Letters from high school faculty in areas of English, mathematics and laboratory science may be required and must address the student’s potential for success in college coursework